 Head shadow effect: The head is a natural barrier between the ears that muffles higher frequencies (1000 Hz and up) by as much as 20 dB when sounds arriving from the opposite side travel around the head to reach the ear.
 Without an implant or CROS system, sounds on the deafened side are very difficult to hear.1,12

-A CROS or bone conduction system restores sound awareness to both sides, but in settings with background noise, these systems may not always be as advantageous as expected.
+A CROS or bone conduction system can help to restore sound awareness to both sides, but in settings with background noise, these systems may not always be as advantageous as expected.
 If noise is presented to the CROS or bone conduction device and speech to the naturally hearing ear, the CROS or bone conduction system would add the noise to the hearing cochlea, creating a significant reduction in speech understanding.1,4,5,6

 In contrast, a cochlear implant provides significant benefit in any noise configuration, without the speech understanding reduction seen with CROS .
 Using two physically separate cochleae allows noise presented on either side of the head to be filtered out using central auditory processing of the brain.

-Therefore, a cochlear implant offers significantly better speech understanding in noise than monaural hearing with a CROS or bone conduction system, especially when noise is presented on the implanted side.1
+Therefore, a cochlear implant offers significantly better speech understanding in noise than monaural hearing with a CROS or bone conduction system, especially when noise is presented on the implanted side.1,16

 What’s the practical benefit of binaural hearing?
 Check out this simulation we created using 3D binaural microphones to compare single-sided deafness and binaural listening.